maxkoe/maxkoe.github.io/index.md

 ---
 # Welcome to my Homepage

+I am a PhD student at [TU Berlin](www.math.tu-berlin.de) funded by a stipend of the [Berlin Mathematical School (BMS)](www.math-berlin.de).
+I am working on the subject of stochastic perturbations of second order in time PDEs in collaboration with [Prof. Etienne Emmrich](http://www.math.tu-berlin.de/fachgebiete_ag_modnumdiff/diffeqs/v_menue/fg_differentialgleichungen/mitarbeiter/prof_dr_etienne_emmrich/v_menue/home/).

-I am a student at [TU Berlin](www.math.tu-berlin.de).
-Currently I am writing my master thesis about the mathematical analysis of [peridynamic theory](http://www.math.tu-berlin.de/fachgebiete_ag_modnumdiff/diffeqs/v_menue/fg_differentialgleichungen/publikationen/artikel_nach_themen/#c427615) with [Prof. Etienne Emmrich](http://www.math.tu-berlin.de/fachgebiete_ag_modnumdiff/diffeqs/v_menue/fg_differentialgleichungen/mitarbeiter/prof_dr_etienne_emmrich/v_menue/home/), which I will have to turn in at the end of December.
+Up until january I have written my master thesis with Prof. Emmrich.
+There I treated the mathematical analysis of [peridynamic theory](http://www.math.tu-berlin.de/fachgebiete_ag_modnumdiff/diffeqs/v_menue/fg_differentialgleichungen/publikationen/artikel_nach_themen/#c427615) which in turn is centered around a second order in time PDE related to continuum mechanics.

-Building upon the work of Prof. Emmrich and Dimitri Puhst, a main part of my work will be the consistent mathematical formulation of the state-based peridynamik theory introduced in the paper
+Building upon the work of Prof. Emmrich and Dimitri Puhst, a main part of my work was a consistent mathematical formulation of the state-based peridynamik theory introduced in the paper
 [Silling et al, 2007: Peridynamic states and constitutive modeling](http://link.springer.com/article/10.1007/s10659-007-9125-1).
 Further I try to give a framework for classical and weak solutions for the resulting nonlocal differential equations.